outdreamer/build-a-cure-1/docs/objects/problem.md

 ## Problem Object

-  - problem space: the relevant system(s) allowing a problem to occur

-      - problem space metadata:
-        - allows alignment
-        - allows any shape in coordinate plane

-      - problem space anti-metadata:
-        - no rule preventing repetition:
-          - "given that there's no rule in the problem space prohibiting shapes from repeating, and that repeated shapes are possible in space of any dimension greater than 0 (point), repetition could lead to the illusion of a relationship due to similarity in the repeated shapes"

   - attributes:

     - solvability: whether the problem space changes faster than existing tools can solve problems in that space

     - structures:
       - distance/gap
       - intersection